ameerM09/Reminders-Web-Application/README.md

 # SimplyTasks-Flask-Web-App

-Flask packages used to create web application where user can create reminders or notes for themselves
+Python Flask library used to create a simple web application where users can create reminders for themselves.
+Project involvs user authentication as well as an SQLAlchemy database.